What Is Overindulgent Parenting

 - Feeling good about getting everything they wanted: 28%

-Some lasting effects of overindulgence on children can affect child development and persist into adulthood:
+Some lasting consequences of overindulgence on children can affect child development and persist into adulthood:

 Lack of self-efficacy